MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ### Re-orient the point cloud

 Sometimes when you import a point cloud, it will have the wrong orientation.
-You can fix this by adding a **Transform** node to the node tree.
+You can fix this by adding a transform node to the node tree.

 1. To add a transform node, right-click inside the **Geometry** pane to open the **TAB Menu**, and then select **Manipulate > Transform**.

     ![Manipulat > Transform command](media/houdini-11-manipulate-transform.PNG "Manipulate > Transform command")

-2. To link the **Transform** node and the **File** node, drag the dot on the bottom of the **file** node to the dot on the top of the **Transform** node, and then click the right side of the **Transform** node.
-Doing this will turn it blue and set the View window to the transform node so that you can see your model after it has been transformed.
+2. To link the **transform1** node and the **file1** node, drag the dot on the bottom of the **file1** node to the dot on the top of the **transform1** node.
+Then click the right side of the **Transform** node.
+Doing this will turn it blue and set the **View** window to the **transform1** node so you can see your model after it has been re-oriented.

     ![Transform node](media/houdini-12-transform-node.PNG "Transform node")

     >[!TIP]
-    >Tip: In Houdini, you can Select the right side of each node to view the model during that stage of the process.
-This is helpful is you ever need to go back and look at your 3D model in a previous state to make changes that occurred during that state.
+    >In Houdini, you can select the right side of each node to view the model during that stage of the process.
+This is helpful if you ever need to go back and look at your 3D model in a previous state and make changes that occurred during that state.

-3. Now that you have your transform node set up properly, correct the rotation of your model.
-You do this by adding values to the “Rotate” row of value in the options pane above the node pane.
-Often you can replace the x value with “270” and the model will rotate to the correct position.
-If this does not produce an acceptable result, try with different values.
+3. To correct the rotation of your model, in the **Options** pane above the **Node** pane, add values to the **Rotate** row.
+You can often replace the **x** value with **270** to rotate the model to the correct position.
+If this does work, try different values.

     ![Rotation value](media/houdini-13-rotation-value.PNG "Rotation value")

-4. You should now see your point-cloud oriented correctly.
-If you would like to center your point-cloud over the origin, you can add an **axis align** node after your transform node.
-To place the node, hover your mouse over the Geometry pane, press tab and navigate to **Labs > Geo  Labs Axis Align**.
+4. To center your the point cloud over the origin, add an **axis align** node after the transform node.
+To place the node, hover your mouse over the **Geometry** pane, press Tab, and then select **Labs** > **Geo** > **Labs Axis Align**.

     ![Labs > Geo > Labs Axis Align command](media/houdini-14-labs-geo-axis-align.PNG "Labs > Geo > Labs Axis Align command")

-5. Connect the output of your **transform** node to the input of your axis align node.
-Leaving the values at default will set your point-cloud on top of the origin point, an ideal place to have your 3D model.
+5. Connect the output of your **transform1** node to the input of your **axis align** node.
+Leaving the default values will set your point cloud on top of the origin point, which is an ideal place.

     ![Nodes connected](media/houdini-15-nodes-connected.PNG "Nodes connected")

-Next, we'll clean up the point cloud.

 ### Clean up the point cloud